 Among the things to note in this post is first of all the role of earlier scholars starting already in the seventeenth century.
 I wanted to underline also the coexistence today of access to classical editions, old and modern transcriptions, and archival and manuscript resources, often accessible online.
 We could see here registers which classify clearly as archival records nevertheless already for centuries in the holdings of libraries.
 Another thing to note is how seemingly new views might be not so new after all, but only not yet received in particular circles, schools of thought and even speakers of a different language.
 A world in itself is at stake in the records concerning the inquisitions.
 In this case they stem from a particular region in a restricted period, which should not make us jump to quick generalisations about medieval Europe.
 The interrogations by inquisitors give us stories, but even with growing knowledge about their questions the words remain to be interpreted with utmost care and attention, and with a command of skills which in many cases only teams and scholars from several disciplines can bring together.

-jean-Paul Rehr kindly alerted me to the new website De heresi which will eventually present the content of Doat 21-24 with a focus on persons and places.
+Jean-Paul Rehr kindly alerted me to the new website De heresi which will eventually present the content of Doat 21-24 with a focus on persons and places.
+At the start of 2019 he announced the inclusion of the more than 700 depositions in Toulouse BM 609, both in Latin and in an English translation.